Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 3

 Heat Performance Insights

+- Although Miami is putting up just 109.5 points per game (worst in NBA), its defense has been helping to pick up the slack, as it ranks second-best in the league by ceding 109.8 points per game.

+- This year, the Heat rank 25th in the league in assists, dishing out 23.8 per game.

 - The Heat rank fourth-worst in the NBA with a 34.4% shooting percentage from beyond the arc.
-Meanwhile, they are draining 12 treys per game (16th-ranked in league).
+Meanwhile, they are sinking 12 threes per game (16th-ranked in league).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.